andrew-johnson-4/lsts-tutorial/src/tutorial/compounds.md

 ### Union Types

 Union Types define branched types.
-A Union value may match with one of, but not multiple of, the Unions branches.
+A Union value may match with one of, but not multiple of, the Union's branches.
 Each branch in a Union is given a tag.
 This kind of Union is sometimes called a Tagged Union for that reason.